LiuYuancheng/NetworkConnDashboard/README.md

 The connection monitor hub system contents 2 main parts:

-- A client program running as a agent to ping every nodes in a cluster and report to the hub data-manager.
+- A client program running as an agent to ping every nodes in a cluster and report to the monitor-hub's data-manager.
-- A Hub program with database, data management and web interface to store, process and visualize all the connection data.
+- A Hub program with database, data parsing+management module and web interface to store, process and visualize all the connection data.
 (The web dashboard is shown below)

 ![](doc/img/connectionHub.gif)

 #### Use Case Introduction

-The program has been used for
+The program has been used for one cyber exercise event and one academic infra service provider:

-- **Use case-1**: The [Singapore inaugural Critical Infrastructure Defence Exercise (CIDeX) 2022 infra](https://itrust.sutd.edu.sg/cidex-2022/ ) cyber exercise to monitor the critical infra (Firewall, L1/L2 switches, VPN gateway, cluster control node) connection state.
-[Check the detail usage ]()
+- **Use case-1**: The [Singapore inaugural Critical Infrastructure Defence Exercise (CIDeX) 2022 infra](https://itrust.sutd.edu.sg/cidex-2022/ ) cyber exercise to monitor the critical infra (Firewalls, L1/L2 switches, VPN gateway, cluster control node) connection state.
+[Check the detail usage ](doc/UseCase.md)

 - **Use case-2** : The NCL OpenStack staging cluster connection monitor.
-[Check the detail usage]()
+[Check the detail usage](doc/UseCase.md)

 #### System Introduction

-The system will follow below work flow, the `pingClient` will connect to the `monitorHub` through HTTP or UDP.
+The system will follow below work-flow diagram, the `pingClient` will connect to the `monitorHub` through HTTP POST request or UDP( port 3001).

 ![](doc/img/workflowDiagram2.png)

 ##### ping-Client program

-The `pingClient` program is the agent program running on any of the computers inside the cluster.
-It contents a ping Json config file and will ping all the specific destination ip-address/domain periodically.
+The `pingClient` program is the agent program running on any of the computers(nodes) inside the cluster.
+It  will ping all the specific destination ip-address/domain periodically based on the user configured Json config file.
 The main features of the ping client are:

-- Ping all the user specified nodes, connect the pre-process the data.
+- Ping all the user specified nodes periodically , connect the pre-process the data.

 - Summarize the data and report the result to the `monitorHub` for data processing and visualization.
-- Store/Log all the connection raw data in local storage as a backup (incase the client lose connection to the monitor hub).
+- Store/Log all the connection raw data in node's local storage as a backup (incase the client lose connection to the monitor hub).

 ##### monitor-Hub program